 For some patients, even the thought of a dentist can make them anxious, and for others, they are comfortable completely complex dentistry with local anesthesia.
 The key thing to understand is, if you have dental anxiety, you shouldn’t ever feel ashamed.
 A sedation dentist is well versed with seeing patients who are fearful of the dentist and will respect your concerns.
 If you have dental anxiety it is usually best to seek a sedation dentist first, and the dentist will discuss your options with you to help achieve the most comfortable and predictable mode of action.
 After your treatment, you will generally gain comfort and trust, and for future appointments, you may no longer require sedation dentistry!

 The good news is that sedation dentistry is a safe option that patients may consider to make their treatment more comfortable and more efficient whether it is routine, cosmetic dentistry, or dental surgery.
+If you are able to commute to the Boston area, Dr. Sutera would love to meet you to discuss all the options to make dental discomfort history.
 Contact us today to schedule your appointment!